$p$-adic symplectic geometry of integrable systems and Weierstrass-Williamson theory I: Main results concerning matrices: Theorems --

 \begin{maintheorem}[Number of $4$-by-$4$ $p$-adic matrix normal forms] \letpprime.
 Let $X_p,Y_p$ be the non-residue sets in Definition \ref{def:sets}.
-Let $h_p:Y_p\to\Qp$ be the non-residue function in Definition \ref{def:h}. \begin{enumerate} \item If $p\equiv 1\mod 4$, there are exactly $49$ infinite families of normal forms of $p$-adic $4$-by-$4$ matrices with two degrees of freedom, exactly $35$ infinite families with one degree of freedom, and exactly $20$ isolated normal forms, up to multiplication by a symplectic matrix. \item If $p\equiv 3\mod 4$, there are exactly $32$ infinite families of normal forms of $p$-adic $4$-by-$4$ matrices with two degrees of freedom, exactly $27$ infinite families with one degree of freedom, and exactly $20$ isolated normal forms, up to multiplication by a symplectic matrix. \item If $p=2$, there are exactly $211$ infinite families of normal forms of $p$-adic $4$-by-$4$ matrices with two degrees of freedom, exactly $103$ infinite families with one degree of freedom, and exactly $72$ isolated normal forms, up to multiplication by a symplectic matrix. \end{enumerate}
+Let $h_p:Y_p\to\Qp$ be the non-residue function in Definition \ref{def:h}. \begin{enumerate} \item If $p\equiv 1\mod 4$, there are exactly $49$ infinite families of normal forms of $p$-adic $4$-by-$4$ matrices with two degrees of freedom, exactly $35$ infinite families with one degree of freedom, and exactly $20$ isolated normal forms, up to congruence via a symplectic matrix. \item If $p\equiv 3\mod 4$, there are exactly $32$ infinite families of normal forms of $p$-adic $4$-by-$4$ matrices with two degrees of freedom, exactly $27$ infinite families with one degree of freedom, and exactly $20$ isolated normal forms, up to congruence via a symplectic matrix. \item If $p=2$, there are exactly $211$ infinite families of normal forms of $p$-adic $4$-by-$4$ matrices with two degrees of freedom, exactly $103$ infinite families with one degree of freedom, and exactly $72$ isolated normal forms, up to congruence via a symplectic matrix. \end{enumerate}

 In the three cases above, the infinite families with two degrees of freedom are given by

 those with one degree of freedom are

 and the isolated forms are